-Issue Identified Recommended Action - Agreed plemented By: Comments Red, Amber Green , .g Officer Date Page /3 b)The internal audit planning process should further identify other sources of assurance that are available and upon which Councils can place reliance.
+To be Implemented Issue Identified Recommended Action - Red, Amber Green Agreed Officer E By: Date Comments Council.
+There should be a direct and identified link between the internal audit plan content discussed with Audit Committees which aligns with the Council's risk management systems; beneficially reflecting both identified controls and assurances available.
+The risk based reasoning for inclusion of the assignment in the audit plan should be evident (why is there a need for independent assurance?) and in turn this should drive the preparation of the terms of reference for each assignment as recorded within the Audit Brief. b)The internal audit planning process should further identify other sources of assurance that are available and upon which Councils can place reliance.
 Y IAC Manager August 2017 identified for review e.g. health and safety, safeguarding, gas servicing.
 A number of other Council's audit plans have been obtained and this has not identified any significant gaps in the Consortium's audit plans.
 There are a range of other assurances in place including the Performance Management Framework and the Annual Governance Statement which provide assurance and identify potential weakness.
 The process will continue to be refined.
 IAC Manager to meet with Directors/Heads of Service/ raise at CMT/quarterly Directorate meetings to identify and document other sources of assurance that are available upon which the Council can place reliance.
-The results of this exercise can then be used to further inform the basis for the internal audit plan. c) The starting point for the development of the Audit Brief should be a preliminary discussion with management regarding the inherent and residual risks relevant to the audit area under review.
+The results of this exercise can then be used to further inform the basis for the c) The starting point for the development of the Audit Brief should be a preliminary discussion with management regarding the inherent and residual risks relevant to the audit area under review.
 It may aid assignment planning if the management objectives for Y IAC Manager/ Senior Auditors April 2017 In the majority of cases a start- up meeting is already held with managers and the audit coverage discussed.
 The current audit brief and start up meeting can be developed to focus more upon the risks associated with the areas being tested/key controls and any links to operational risk registers and service plans.